Archæologia Britannica: Reception

 Criticism of Lhuyd's Glossography began even before publication, leading Lhuyd to defend his work in the introduction.
 He remarks that his detractors suggested that no more than "half a dozen" or "half a score" would be interested in such a work.
 Lhuyd responds that an impartial critic would have to admit that there must be at least three or four hundred who would be interested.

 The gentry of Wales were unimpressed, perhaps partly due to Lhuyd's orthography, which diverged greatly from the Welsh orthography of the time, and the intelligentsia of Paris were disappointed that the volume was not written in Latin.
 Additionally, the Glossography was a financial failure.

 On the other hand, Glossography received praise and appreciation from contemporary English and Celtic scholars.
 George Hickes, in a letter to Lhuyd, wrote that "so I doubt not but it will be very satisfactory to all men, who have a genius for antiquity, and the more learned and judicious they are, the more they will approve it, and be pleased with it."

 Modern linguists regard Archæologia Britannica as a pioneering work in the fields of linguistics and Celtic studies.
-David Quinn describes the work as "far ahead of its time", "sufficiently original to be the pioneer European work on the comparative philology of the Celtic language", and "one of the bases on which the scientific study of Celtic philology was re-laid a century and a half later."
+David Quinn describes the work as "far ahead of its time", "sufficiently original to be the pioneer European work on the comparative philology of the Celtic languages", and "one of the bases on which the scientific study of Celtic philology was re-laid a century and a half later."
 Bivens describes it as an important contribution to the field which attempted to systematize phonological change in Celtic languages.
 Alexandra Walsham describes it as a "scholarly landmark which first recognized the family relationship between the various Celtic languages".
-According to the Evans and Roberts edition, Glossography "gave etymology a rational basis in the conceptual framework of the seventeenth-century scientific thought and thereby set the comparative method on firmer ground."
-Stammerjohann describes it as "remarkable for its scope and its erudition" and a "monumental work" which exerted a "profound but covert influence on comparative philology in the 19th century", but also states that "the fanciful celtomania which became prevalent in the 18th century appears to have diminished its impact on the scientific study of language."
+According to the Evans and Roberts edition, Glossography "gave etymology a rational basis in the conceptual framework of the seventeenth-century scientific thought and thereby set the comparative method on firmer ground".
+Stammerjohann describes it as "remarkable for its scope and its erudition" and a "monumental work" which exerted a "profound but covert influence on comparative philology in the 19th century", but also states that "the fanciful celtomania which became prevalent in the 18th century appears to have diminished its impact on the scientific study of language".